 Year Two: During the second year of training, the fellow spends the first half of the year gaining more experience with the management of similar pulmonary inpatients/outpatients and critical care patients as encountered in year one.
 In addition, the fellow rotates on the pulmonary procedure service, long term acute care unit and in a general surgical critical care unit.
 These rotations afford the trainee with additional experience in the areas of pulmonary function testing, inhalation challenge testing, cardiopulmonary exercise testing, management of pleural disease by pleural drainage procedures, complex airway management with rigid bronchoscopy, and fiberoptic bronchoscopy.
 During the pulmonary procedures rotation the fellow is able to develop expertise in the monitoring and supervising of pulmonary function testing, respiratory physical therapy and pulmonary rehabilitation services as well as respiratory care techniques and services.
 Procedures that the fellow will gain proficiency in performing include:

 The trainee is instructed in the use of amplifiers and records.
 All of these components are closely linked to the pulmonary physiology laboratory at St. Elizabeth’s Medical Center.
 While rotating at the Saint Elizabeth’s Surgical Intensive Care Unit, the fellow also obtains additional exposure and practical experience with pericardiocentesis, transvenous pacemaker insertion, peritoneal dialysis and intracranial pressure monitoring with the supervision of a member of the surgical critical care division.
 General surgical, cardiothoracic, neurosurgical and complex urology patients are all managed in this unit.
 The trainee spends a one-month block rotating in this unit.
+The fellow also rotates at the Kindred Rehabilitation Hospital where he/she acquires skills required to manage chronically critically ill patients with multiple organ failure and comorbidities, including those on chronic mechanical ventilation and patients with complex airway problems.
 The second half of the year is spent in research and coverage rotations for the first year fellows vacation periods.
 This includes intensive instruction in research design, statistics and participation in journal club, where critical review of the literature is stressed.

 Fellows in all years of training actively manage patients under faculty supervision in a required continuity clinic consisting of a broad mix of patient problems in pulmonary medicine, conduced as half day sessions, weekly.
 Additional opportunities for outpatient exposure and management of specialty care patients are provided in the sleep medicine, interventional bronchology, and pulmonary hypertension clinics located at the Brighton Marine Health center adjacent to the main hospital.
 All fellows are given opportunities in the interpretation of chest radiographs, computed axial tomograms, radionucliotide scans, pulmonary angiograms and PET scanning.